janephp/janephp/documentation/documentation/JsonSchema.rst

 Generating
 ----------

-This library provides a PHP console application to generate the Model, you can use it by executing the following command at the root of your project:
+This library provides a PHP console application to generate the Model.
+You can use it by executing the following command at the root of your project:

 .. code-block:: bash